webplatform/docs/concepts/Internet_and_Web/The_History_of_the_Web/index.md

 HTML5 is a really good thing for web developers and designers, because it:

-* Is mostly backwards compatible with what's already there — you don't need to learn completely new languages to use HTML5.
+* Is mostly backwards compatible with what is already there — you do not need to learn completely new languages to use HTML5.
 The new markup features work in the same way as the old ones (although the semantics of some elements have been changed — we will cover these differences in a future article), and the new APIs are based on mostly the same JavaScript/DOM that developers have been programming in for years.
 * Adds powerful new features to HTML that were previously only available on the Web using plugin technologies like Flash, or with complex JavaScript and hacks.
 Form validation and video are prime examples.
 * Is better suited to writing dynamic applications than previous HTML versions (HTML was originally designed for creating static documents).
 * Has a clearly defined parsing algorithm so that all browsers implementing HTML5 will create the same DOM from the same markup, regardless of validity.
 This is a massive win for interoperability.